samisnotavailable/cccollage/docs/source-collage/resources.md

 ![Pipeline](/img/source-collage/pinterest-04.png)

 Now that all of that has been discussed, it's time to get into the nitty-gritty.
 The fine line.
 I've shown you links, I've shown you resources, now let's determine how to use them with discretion.
-Just because you can use anything for collage, it doesn't mean that you should.
+Just because you can use anything for collage, it doesn't mean that you *always* should.